MSUSEL/msusel-snort-network-quality/README.md

 ### Docker Communication: Pings
 * In this set of experiments, we will explore the communication capabilities of Docker containers through the use of pings.
 Specifically, we will examine how containers can interact on the default bridge network (docker0) and how they can communicate using their IP addresses rather than DNS hostnames.
 We will be utilizing Alpine and Ubuntu containers for these experiments because these containers have the ability to ping.
 * When Docker is started, it automatically creates a default bridge network (docker0), to which all new containers are connected unless otherwise specified.
 Each container on this network is assigned a unique IP address.
 Containers can ping each other using these IP addresses, enabling communication between them.
 * Additionally, we will use Snort, a network intrusion detection system, to listen for and capture ping alerts.
-This will help us monitor and analyze the communication between the containers in real-time.
+This will help us monitor and analyze the communication between the containers in real time.
 * Throughout this documentation, the '$' symbol will be used to indicate terminal commands.

 #### Alpine Containers: IP Address Pings